Why drag Adani-Ambani to politics?

 Which then brings up the other key question: what has forced Modi to bring Adani and Ambani into his political rhetoric?
 This is probably the first time in the 10 years that he has done this.
 It has set off an immediate political buzz.

-narendra modi BJP Congress Rahul Gandhi Gautam Adani Adani Ports
+Narendra Modi BJP Congress Rahul Gandhi Gautam Adani Adani Ports